tanahildebrand/stock-analysis/README.md

     Next I
 ```

-The refactored code reduced the run time to
+The refactored code reduced the run time to approximately 0.22 seconds, over a second faster that the original code.
+Below are the run times for the refactored code.

 ### 2017 Run Time
 ![2017 Run Time](/Resources/VBA_Challenge_2017.png)